 Everyone knows that formal wear is the traditional and appropriate dress for Groundhog Day.
 Men should be in tuxedos, preferably with tails and should always be accessorized with a fine top hat.
 The best top hats for Groundhog Day are made of seal skin and fashioned by a haberdasher that lives in a small village outside of Brussels.
 Of course, only the inner circle of the Groundhog Society know the exact name and address of this famous hat maker.

-Originating in Latin American Groundhog Day festivals, the groundhog pinata is an age-old tradition across many parties today.
-Though pinatas in the shape of a groundhog are difficult to find, anyone who has ever taken 8th-grade Spanish knows how to make a pinata.
-Alternatively many people think that the Looney Toon character Taz looks a lot like a rabid groundhog.
-Luckily Taz pinatas are easy to come by.
+Originating in Latin American Groundhog Day festivals, the groundhog piñata is an age-old tradition across many parties today.
+Though piñata in the shape of a groundhog are difficult to find, anyone who has ever taken 8th-grade Spanish knows how to make a piñata.
+Alternatively, many people think that the Looney Toon character Taz looks a lot like a rabid groundhog.
+Luckily, Taz piñatas are easy to come by.

 Traditional Food and Drink for Groundhog Day

-Though early Americans roasted groundhog on a spit in their celebrations of Groundhog Day, modern day festivities shy away from consuming our burrowing friend.
+Although early Americans roasted groundhog on a spit in their celebrations of Groundhog Day, modern-day festivities shy away from consuming our burrowing friend.
 Many believe it is like eating rabbit on Easter or the heart of a loved one on Valentine's Day.